Planning a wedding is daunting, but learning about the costs and setting a realistic budget will help make the process a little easier

 Of course another option is to borrow money to help with the costs.
 Obviously it's not a great idea to plan a wedding with a totally unrealistic budget however, a small loan could help you make some of those final payments.

-In our experience, couples who take out a personal loan with Admiral to help pay for their wedding, borrow on average £6,800.
+In our experience, couples who take out a wedding loan with Admiral to help pay for their big day, borrow on average £6,800.
 Interest rates are subject to your individual circumstance and will be explained clearly when you choose to apply for a quote.